-You don’t have to give up sweetness on your keto friendly diet.
+You don’t have to give up sweetness on your low-carb diet.
 With a few natural alternatives to sugar, you can keep enjoying your favorite snacks and desserts while you drop pounds and get healthy.
-Find out what keto friendly sweeteners you should be using on your low carb diet and which ones to avoid at all costs.
+Find out what sugar-free sweeteners you should be using on your low-carb diet and which ones to avoid at all costs.

 Sugar: Enemy Number One